uzak/csX114/content.en/docs/Course/04_algorithm.md

 ## Homework (graded)

 Given a string.
 Return two numbers (tuple), the first will represent the number of spaces in the string, the other of non-spaces.
 Your task is pass the M. and S. steps on paper and only then to implement the algorithm in Python.
 Both the paper and the script are required.

+Use `for` loop to iterate over the string, you're not allowed to use `len` function and `string.count` method.